 Brokerage in Commodities Listed in Local Markets Business License in Dubai

 Dubai has established itself as one of the world's foremost trading hubs, connecting producers, buyers, and financial intermediaries across Asia, Africa, Europe, and beyond.
 For entrepreneurs and established firms seeking to operate as commodities brokers within locally listed markets, the emirate offers a structured, internationally recognised licensing framework that combines regulatory clarity with genuine commercial opportunity.
-Obtaining a Brokerage in Commodities Listed in Local Markets licence (Activity Code 6612.92) at Dubai South Business Hub Free Zone places your business at the centre of a rapidly expanding financial and trade ecosystem.
+Obtaining a Brokerage in Commodities Listed in Local Markets license (Activity Code 6612.92) at Dubai South Business Hub Free Zone places your business at the centre of a rapidly expanding financial and trade ecosystem.

-What the Licence Covers
+What the License Covers

-The Brokerage in Commodities Listed in Local Markets licence falls under the Financial category and carries the ISIC-aligned activity code 6612.92.
+The Brokerage in Commodities Listed in Local Markets license falls under the Financial category and carries the ISIC-aligned activity code 6612.92.
 It authorises holders to act as intermediaries facilitating the buying and selling of commodities that are listed on recognised local exchanges and markets within the UAE.
 This includes arranging transactions, providing brokerage services to clients, and executing orders on behalf of principals across a range of commodity classes.

 Permitted activities typically encompass: